MSCI Carbon Conference

 Alan has a doctorate from Louisiana Baptist University.

-Bill is a graduate of Mohawk College of Applied Arts and Technology in Chemical Engineering Technology, and has continued his education at both McMaster University and the Ivey School of Business.
+Bill is a graduate of Mohawk College of Applied Arts and Technology in Chemical Engineering Technology and has continued his education at both McMaster University and the Ivey School of Business.
+He currently sits on the Board of Governors for Mohawk College and the Board of Directors for the Metals Service Center Institute (MSCI).

 Samuel Chun is the Assistant Dean & Managing Director of Executive Education Professor of Management Practice, Washington University, Olin Business School.
 Dr. Chun currently instructs in Olin’s Executive, Professional and full-time MBA programs, teaching Strategic Management, Business Analytics and Marketing courses, as well as Innovation, and Sales & Customer Management.